River Jet Outfitters

 Summary

-Get ready for a full night of catfishing action on the river.
-We'll head out as the sun sets and fish for 8-10 hours under the stars, targeting channel cats and the occasional flathead.
-Our experienced captain knows all the best spots where these whiskered giants like to hang out after dark.
-We'll use live bait to entice them, giving you a great shot at hooking into some heavy hitters.
-It's a peaceful way to experience the river at night, but don't be fooled - when a big catfish takes your bait, you're in for a serious fight.
-Whether you're chasing a trophy or just love the quiet thrill of night fishing, this trip delivers.
-Bring your stamina and get ready for some serious rod-bending action.
-Remember, deposits are non-refundable, so come prepared for a full night on the water.
+Get ready for an all-night catfishing adventure on Ohio's rivers with River Jet Outfitters.
+We'll push off as the sun sets and spend 8 to 10 hours targeting channel cats and maybe even some big flatheads.
+Our experienced captain knows exactly where these whiskered giants hang out after dark.
+We'll use live bait to tempt them, giving you the best shot at hooking into some real heavyweights.
+It's a peaceful way to experience the river at night, but don't be fooled – when a big cat takes the bait, you're in for a fight!
+Whether you're after a trophy or just love the quiet thrill of night fishing, this trip delivers.
+Perfect for pairs of anglers, we've got room for two on the boat.
+Remember, deposits can't be refunded, so check our Trips & Rates page for details before you book.
+Grab your fishing buddy and join us for a memorable night on the water!

 Nighttime Catfishing: River Jet's Premium Experience